All Episodes

 It is suddenly a big news story.

-Just a little while ago.
+Just a little while ago, caught on an open microphone.

-During a Senate appropriations committee hearing on Thursday, according to CNN.com, the Illinois Senator was heard on the live microphone talking about the Republican presidential candidate.
+During a Senate Appropriations Committee hearing on Thursday, according to CNN.com, the Illinois senator was heard on the live microphone talking about the Republican presidential candidate.

-He's a bro with no houldn't have happened to a nicer fella to get that cause.
+Couldn't have happened to a nicer fella to get that.

 Speaking of open mics and cameras and whatnot, have you guys heard about the story?